Ectoin: Der Extremophilen-Wirkstoff für empfindliche Haut

 December 2025 · 8 min read

-Ectoine (1,4,5,6-Tetrahydro-2-methyl-4-pyrimidinecarboxylic acid) is a so-called compatible solute – a protective molecule produced by extremophilic bacteria to survive under extreme conditions (heat, cold, UV, osmosis, dehydration).
+Ectoin (1,4,5,6-Tetrahydro-2-methyl-4-pyrimidinecarboxylic acid) is a compatible solute – a protective molecule produced by extremophilic bacteria to survive under extreme conditions (heat, cold, UV, osmosis, dehydration).
 In skincare, it was originally studied for the treatment of atopic dermatitis; today, it is widely used for sensitive, reactive, and aging skin.

 Origin: Extremophiles as a Source of Inspiration

-Ectoine was first isolated in 1985 from the halophilic bacterium Ectothiorhodospira halochloris – an organism that lives in highly saline, alkaline lakes.
+Ectoin was first isolated in 1985 from the halophilic bacterium Ectothiorhodospira halochloris – an organism that lives in highly saline, alkaline lakes.
 It was later found in a variety of extremophiles that exist under heat stress, UV radiation, or osmotic pressure.
-The molecule serves these organisms as an osmoprotectant: it stabilizes proteins and membranes by interacting with the hydration shell – without interfering with biochemical processes.
+The molecule serves these organisms as an osmoprotectant: it stabilizes proteins and membranes through interaction with the hydration shell – without interfering with biochemical processes.

 Mechanism: Protection through Water Structuring

-Ectoine works via a physical-chemical principle: it influences the structure of water around biomolecules.
-By excluding ectoine from the immediate hydration layer of proteins and membranes (preferential exclusion model), it stabilizes these structures under stress conditions.
+Ectoin works through a physico-chemical principle: it influences the structure of water around biomolecules.
+By excluding ectoin from the immediate hydration layer of proteins and membranes (preferential exclusion model), it stabilizes these structures under stress conditions.
 For skin cells, this means improved stability under thermal stress, UV exposure, and osmotic stress.

 1985